nottaro/littleroot/content/_index.md

 I'm 6'10", in case you were wondering.
 Also I have a 530 000 IQ mental CPU.

+> For man is not truly one but truly two - Edward Huynh

 Source: trust me bro

 [Bunch of Random Pokemon Sprites](poke)